-Last July Tim led a Nature- trek group on a tour of Borneo which proved a great success.
+Last July Tim led a Nature- trek group on a tour of Borneo which was exceptionally fortunate.
 In one 90 minute period at night, the group saw a clouded leopard, two sun bears, two elephants and four porcupines.

-The clouded leopard remained visible for seven minutes, passing less than three metres from the vehicle.
+The clouded leopard remained visible for seven minutes, passing less than three metres from Tim in the vehicle.

 The bears were seen climbing down from their tree hole.
 Other species seen included lorises, leopard cats and Whitehead’s trogons.

 The Museum of Old and New Art (MONA) in Hobart has published a book, Eat the Problem, with a chapter by Tim.
 The book has recipes for cooking introduced pest species, and Tim’s chapter explains why harvesting of invasive species often worsens pest problems rather than decreasing them, by turning them into a valued resource.

 Tim will be a keynote speaker at the Guild of Natural Science Illustrators Annual Conference in Brisbane in July, speaking about Where Song Began.

 In October he will speak at the Bird Haven Festival at Shoalhaven Heads.

 In January, Where Song Began toured Tasmania.
 This is a musical celebration of birds inspired by Tim’s book and performed by Simone Slattery and Anthony Albrecht.
 Simone was interviewed about the work in Limelight.
 Tim appeared with the pair when they performed at a memorable event in St Mary’s Kangaroo Point in Brisbane.